 Burn injuries can have a wide range of causes—from the sun to fire and even chemicals.
 However, regardless of the type of burn, if it was sustained as a result of another person's negligent or malicious actions, the victim may be eligible to file a civil personal injury lawsuit and pursue a monetary award for his injuries and other losses.

 The types of compensation sought in burn cases is similar to what one would expect in any personal injury case, although burn cases often have a heavy focus on non-economic damages, such as physical pain and suffering, scarring, permanent disfigurement, and emotional trauma.
 Additionally, due to the excruciating pain and permanent scarring associated with severe burns, burn injury cases tend to have a higher settlement value than other types of personal injury cases.
-If you were seriously burned in a negligence-related accident caused by someone else, the Morris James Personal Injury Group may be able to help.
+If you were seriously burned in a negligence-related accident caused by someone else, the Delaware Injury Attorneys at Morris James Personal Injury Group may be able to help.

 Types of Burn Injuries